alejodosr/epic-kitchens-55-action-models/task_b.md

 | TSN - Transfer Learning (RGB) | 0.018 | 1.84 | 4.28 |

 Note: times have been measured with `time` library.
 For more precise time profiling, pytorch profiler can be used instead.

+### Preliminary explanation of performance results

+The performance of baseline model has been poor while the performance of the fine tuned model has improved notably.
+Nevertheless, several optimization of hyperparameters, dataset size and quality, and model architecture can be carried out.

+### How would you improve accuracy and loss? [optional]

+- Increase the dataset size, quality of the images and assure a representative dataset domain.
+Assure the actions in the dataset are well delimited (videos smartly splitted).
+- Forward pass of Flow images, RGB diff, etc.
+- Test BNInception backbone.
+- Try freezing backbone and fine tuning last layers.
+- Search for other optimum segment size and time between snippets.
+- Grid search on learning rate, learning rate scheduler, etc.
+- Test other architectures.

+### How would you incorporate speech data? [optional]

+- A recurrent architecture, such as an LSTM, can be used as a feature extractor for speech data.
+The features can be inputed in the last fully connected layers.
+- A [spectogram](https://en.wikipedia.org/wiki/Spectrogram) can be generated from speech data in order to include it as another channel to the CNN layers input.
+- [Temporal Convolutional Networks (TCNs)](https://medium.com/@raushan2807/temporal-convolutional-networks-bfea16e6d7d2) can be integrated into the presented architectures in order to account for the temporal structure of speech data (in combination of other techniques).